 This policy requires that passengers must be in transit to a third country or a Specially Administered Region of China.
 Making a round trip from/to the same country doesn't qualify.

 Your itinerary should be departure country → Qingdao → a third country or region.
 For example, UK → Qingdao → Australia is an acceptable itinerary.

-Hong Kong and Macau are considered to be regions separate from Mainland China for international transit purposes, and you won’t need a visa if you transit in either of these Special Administrative Regions (SARs).
+Hong Kong and Macau are considered to be regions separate from Chinese Mainland for international transit purposes, and you won't need a visa if you transit in either of these Special Administrative Regions (SARs).
 You can include them in your itinerary like this: USA → Qingdao → Hong Kong → USA.

 1) Inform your carrier of your intent to use the 144-hour TWOV (Transit Without a Visa).

 2) Fill in arrival and departure cards (available on your flights).

 3) Apply for the 144-hour visa-free stay at the dedicated counter on your arrival.

 4) Claim your luggage, go through customs, and exit the airport.